psychoinformatics-de/datalad-debian/docs/source/walkthrough_collab.rst

-- **distribution maintainer**: Reviews and accepts/rejects new or updated *package datasets* (updated by a *package maintainer* or a *package builders*) by incorporating them into a *distribution dataset*.
+- **distribution maintainer**: Reviews and accepts/rejects new or updated *package datasets* (updated by a *package maintainer* or a *package builder*) by incorporating them into a *distribution dataset*.
 Needs read access to any *package dataset* and write access to a (particular) *distribution dataset*.